 "We've been together most of our lives," she tells People.
 "I always joke and laugh when people ask me what's the key to my long marriage and lasting love.
 I always say 'Stay gone!' and there's a lot of truth to that.
 I travel a lot, but we really enjoy each other when we're together and the little things we do."

 Parton met Carl Thomas Dean when she was 18 at the Wishy Washy laundromat in Nashville, Tennessee.
 The year was 1964, and it was love at first sight.
 At their 50th Wedding Anniversary, Dean told ET that his first thought after seeing Dolly for the first time was that he wanted to marry her.

 "My second thought was, 'Lord she's good lookin.'
 And that was the day my life began.
 I wouldn't trade the last 50 years for nothing on this earth."

-The two had a sweet early courtship that was extremely low key, while Parton's music career was on the rise.
+The two had a sweet courtship after that first day that was extremely low key, while Parton's music career was on the rise.
 To this day, the couple prefers to take date nights and local favorites instead of any hot spots that would lead to getting recognized.